 Acquirer/Acquiring Bank: Financial institution that processes payments for a merchant.
 Transactions are generally credit or debit card transactions.
 Acquirers provide the link between the merchant and banking networks.
 Acquirers provide underwriting services and may offer hardware and software to be used by the merchant.

 Address Verification System: also known as AVS.
 Address Verification Service is the Security protocol requiring merchants to provide the cardholder's address for transaction approval.
 Information is sent to the cardholder’s bank for verification during card-not-present (CNP) transactions.

 Authentication: The process of card-holder identification.
-This can be performed through AVS or using a Personal Identifcation Number (PIN).
+This can be performed through AVS or using a Personal Identification Number (PIN).